Paul Stephenson (civil rights campaigner): Further career

 In the following year Stephenson achieved national prominence when he refused to leave a public house, the Bay Horse pub in Bristol, without being served.
 The bar manager reportedly told Stephenson, "We don't want you black people in here – you are a nuisance."
 Stephenson was arrested and charged with failing to leave a licensed premises.
 The case attracted media attention, and the Bristol Evening Post ran the story with the headline "West Indian leader made a fool of himself."
 At his trial in a magistrate's court, prosecutors alleged that he had behaved aggressively, but witness accounts refuted this claim.
 The case was dismissed and the barman was dismissed by his employers.

 Following this, Stephenson left Bristol to work in Coventry as a Senior Community Relations Officer.
-In 1972 he went to London to work for the Commission for Racial Equality.
-While in London he worked with boxer Muhammad Ali setting up the Muhammad Ali Sports Development Association in Brixton, and also set up the Cleo Laine Schools' Music Awards from 1977 to 1982 with Cleo Laine and John Dankworth.
-In 1975 he was appointed to the Sports Council and campaigned prominently against sporting contacts with apartheid South Africa.
-Stephenson became honorary president of Bristol's West Indian Parents' Association in 1979 and in 1981 was appointed to the Press Council.
+In 1972, he went to London to work for the Commission for Racial Equality.
+While in London, he worked with boxer Muhammad Ali setting up the Muhammad Ali Sports Development Association in Brixton, and also set up the Cleo Laine Schools' Music Awards from 1977 to 1982 with Cleo Laine and John Dankworth.
+In 1975, Stephenson was appointed to the Sports Council and campaigned prominently against sporting contacts with apartheid South Africa.
+He became honorary president of Bristol's West Indian Parents' Association in 1979 and in 1981 was appointed to the Press Council.

-On his return to live in Bristol in 1992, he helped set up the Bristol Black Archives Partnership (BBAP), which "protects and promotes the history of African-Caribbean people in Bristol."
+On his return to live in Bristol in 1992, Stephenson helped set up the Bristol Black Archives Partnership (BBAP), which "protects and promotes the history of African-Caribbean people in Bristol."
 It was initiated when he placed his own personal archives with Bristol Record Office for safekeeping.

+His autobiography, Memoirs of a Black Englishman, was published in 2012.

+Death

+Stephenson died on 2 November 2024, at the age of 87.
+He had Parkinson's disease and dementia in his final years.